Do You Really Need to Work Hard to Gain Fluency in a Foreign Language?

-Many of us want to learn a foreign language, but the idea of committing the time and energy to succeed in one of the many foreign language learning programs is not appealing.
+Many of us want to learn a foreign language, but the idea of committing time and energy to succeed in one of the many foreign language learning programs is not appealing.
 Creating color-coded cards or spending hours and hours in draining study sessions often feels like too much work.
 The desire is there, but the effort is lacking.
-If you’re one of the many people that’s ever looked up how to learn French easily, for example, you’re not alone.
+That’s why many learners are looking for the easiest way to learn a language.

 Unfortunately, we can’t learn a foreign language while sleeping, but, you’ll be surprised to know that there are ways to learn a language easily by simply being lazy.
 It’s true.
 By adopting these skills, you can work smart, not hard, and rapidly accelerate your journey to fluently speaking the foreign language of your choice.